Piglacquer/dan-and-biff-git-collabo/README.md

 Patrick - You should edit five CSS properties.

-Dan -
+Dan - You should edit five CSS properties.

-Patrick - Slack your partner.
-You should both create an array of objects.
-Each object should have a name and age.
+Patrick -

 Dan -